 - The direct signal path is all analog, going straight through analog amplifiers with no filtering.

-- The Reverb signal path is filtered to produce the Silver Spring Reverb’s natural ambience.
+- The Reverb signal path is filtered to produce the Silver Spring Reverb’s natural ambiance.